sakthivelshona/Virtual_LandX/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request.

-### License
-This project is licensed under the [MIT License](LICENSE).

 ---

 Join VirtualLandX today and embark on an incredible journey of virtual ownership, creativity, and connection within the metaverse.

-For more information, visit our website [www.virtuallandx.com](https://www.virtuallandx.com) or contact us at info@virtuallandx.com.